api-platform/docs/core/serialization.md

 instance.

 Note: In this example, we use the `TokenStorageInterface` to verify access to the book instance.
-However, Symfony provides many useful other services that might be better suited to your use case.
-For example, the [`AuthorizationChecker`](https://symfony.com/doc/current/components/security/authorization.html#authorization-checker).
+However, Symfony provides many useful other services that might be better suited to your use case (for example, the [`AuthorizationChecker`](https://symfony.com/doc/current/components/security/authorization.html#authorization-checker)).

 ## Name Conversion

 The Serializer Component provides a handy way to map PHP field names to serialized names.
 See the related [Symfony documentation](http://symfony.com/doc/master/components/serializer.html#converting-property-names-when-serializing-and-deserializing).

-To use this feature, declare a new service with id `app.name_converter`.
+To use this feature, declare a new service with the id `app.name_converter`.
 For example, you can convert `CamelCase` to `snake_case` with the following configuration:

 ```yaml